gioguida/Computational-Statistical-Physics/README.md

 This README is a practical runbook to execute and verify the project, both locally and on the Euler cluster.

+## Project Overview

+This project studies particle track reconstruction in a simplified detector setting by casting it as a combinatorial optimization problem.
+Hits on concentric detector layers are connected into candidate segments, and those segments are encoded in a spin-glass / Ising-style energy model.

+The objective is to select a globally consistent set of segments that forms plausible tracks while discouraging conflicts such as forks and merges.
+The optimization is solved with simulated annealing in C++, while Python orchestrates data generation, experiment management, and metrics/plots.

+In practical terms, the workflow is:

+1. Generate synthetic detector hits (clean ground truth + noisy training hits).
+2. Build candidate segments and pairwise couplings between segments.
+3. Minimize the resulting energy with simulated annealing.
+4. Compare reconstructed tracks against ground truth with precision/recall- and efficiency-based metrics.

+The key modeling idea is that compatible segment pairs receive favorable couplings, while incompatible combinations (for example multiple segment continuations through the same hit) are penalized.
+A low-energy state should therefore correspond to a physically coherent set of tracks.

+## Method At A Glance

+- `src/hits/`: synthetic data generation for layered detector hits.
+- `src/interaction/`: construction of segment graph and sparse coupling matrix.
+- `src/annealing/`: C++ simulated annealing solver over binary segment-selection variables.
+- `src/eval/` and `src/plotting/`: quantitative evaluation and visual diagnostics.

 ## What To Run First (Fast Verification)

 From the project root: